How To Offer Help … Don’t

 Assumptions are the enemy of value—and when you assume you know what the other person needs, you run the risk of appearing presumptuous and even totally off-base (especially in new relationships).

-So even if you’ve done your research beforehand, use this meeting as an opportunity to confirm your findings and deepen your understanding of what this person needs—and be open to the possibility that it isn’t what you expected.
+So even if you’ve done your research beforehand, and think you know exactly how to offer help, use this meeting as an opportunity to confirm your findings and deepen your understanding of what this person needs—and be open to the possibility that it isn’t what you expected.

 Perhaps the best way to do this is to lead the conversation through questions.
 The key here is to ask them in a way that leads to truly valuable, insightful answers.
 So instead of shallow yes-or-no questions, focus on questions that dig deeper into the professional challenges and personal interests.
 For example: